fanzzz368/IOS-Fun/README.md

 The following **required** functionality is completed:

-- [X] Users are see a screen with three labels and a button
+- [X] Users see a screen with three labels and a button
 - [X] Tapping the button changes the screen color to a random color

 ## Video Walkthrough